 As a nonprofit, nonpartisan organization, we are unparalleled in the ability to deliver programs that allow Minnesotans to connect and participate in the international sphere, and for Minnesota to extend its influence around the globe.

-Global Minnesota’s mission is to promote international understanding and engagement: we educate, we inspire, and we provide enriching experiences.
+Global Minnesota’s mission is to advance international understanding and engagement.

 We are committed to serving Minnesota from a foundation built on the following core values: respect, collaboration, nonpartisanship, global competency, inclusion, and courage.

 Programs with Meaning

 Our distinct program areas provide rich and varied opportunities to connect with others from around the globe, serve as citizen diplomats, and gain a deeper understanding of the world.

 The Global Minnesota story began in 1953 as the International Center for Students and Visitors and was guided by the motto “They came as strangers – may they leave as friends.”
 Founded by Josef Mestenhauser, Bill Rogers, and Forrest Moore, the organization, later named the Minnesota International Center (MIC), was created as a partnership between the community and the University of Minnesota that engaged ‘Citizen Diplomats’ to connect Minnesotans with visiting students and scholars.
 It was believed that diplomacy was not the exclusive business of only professional diplomats, but that we could extend our civil society to the international sphere.

 After more than 60 years, we continue to evolve and reach new milestones.
 In March 2016, MIC became Global Minnesota to better reflect who we are, what we do, and this dynamic and culturally-diverse state we serve.